 Measuring Engine Torque Load off the Dyno brake is Traditionally accepted, BUT is Not Accurate!

-It is BEST to measure the Engine Torque DIRECTLY off the engine block or support frame! (see discussion further down).
+It is BEST to measure the Engine Torque DIRECTLY off the Drive shaft (with inertia corrections applied).
 This method can be Absolutely Accurate if applied properly!
-It is about time that dyno testing standards advance to this century. (are you listening SAE?).
+It is about time that dyno testing standards advance to this century.

 Other Considerations for Engine/Dyno Accuracy: CORRECTION FACTORS